zm412/nodet_new/README.md

 ###  Getting related elements
-The type of connection of conditional "entities" in this application is similar OneToMany (One satellite is launched by one country, however each country can launch many satellites), so after request a country by id we get all the satellites launched by this country, and after we request of satellite - we will get the country that launched it.
-Information is displayed in other page, which also has a back button.
+The type of connection of conditional "entities" in this application is similar ManyToMany (One satellite is launched by many countries, and each country can launch many satellites).

 ### Search for elements by an arbitrary string key.
 Search form is in the block: